-You may recall from my Ways to Treat Pain at Home article that I’ve dealt with chronic back pain for over 25 years.
-For that reason, I’ve become adept at modifying activities with a functional level of pain, and have learned a few things about managing pain flares along the way.
+You may recall from my Ways to Treat Pain at Home article that I’ve dealt with chronic low back pain for over 25 years.
+For that reason, I’ve become adept at modifying activities when necessary to function while in pain, and have learned a few things about managing pain flares along the way.

 Managing Pain Flares

-Generally speaking, my back and/or right hip pain is intermittent, or comes and goes, and hurts about 25% of each (and every) day.
-Most days it’s only 1-2 on a scale of 10.
-That’s a functional pain level for me, which means it’s tolerable.
-A pain flare is when pain intensifies in frequency and/or severity in comparison to the day-to-day chronic pain.
+Generally speaking, my lumbar back and/or right hip pain is intermittent or comes and goes, and in general ranges 0-2 (on a 0-10 pain scale) on any given day.
+I take an anti-arthritic daily (and have for many years) as well as a turmeric supplement daily which keeps typically keeps it at a tolerable level.
+A 0-2 is a functional pain level for me, which means it’s tolerable.
+When pain flares, though, I have to do a little more than my baseline anti-arthritic and turmeric supplement.
+A pain flare is when your pain intensifies in frequency and/or severity in comparison to day-to-day chronic pain.
 Managing pain flares is an important aspect of chronic pain management.

 Avoid Chronic Pain Triggers